3-Chlorobenzonitrile

 3-Chlorobenzonitrile is an organic compound with the chemical formula ClC6H4CN.
 It is one of the isomers of chlorobenzonitrile.

 Preparation and reactions

 Typically, aryl nitriles are produced by ammoxidation.

 3-Chlorobenzonitrile can also be produced by dehydration of the aldoxime of 3-chlorobenzaldehyde.
-It can also produced by heating 3-chlorobenzylamine and iodine in ammonium acetate aqueous solution.
+It can also be produced by heating 3-chlorobenzylamine and iodine in ammonium acetate aqueous solution.

 In the presence of copper nanoparticles, 3-chlorobenzonitrile can be reduced by sodium borohydride to 3-chlorobenzylamine.
 Some ruthenium catalyzers can catalysis the hydrolysis of 3-chlorobenzonitrile to form 3-chlorobenzamide.